plaidml/plaidml/README.md

-PlaidML is an advanced and portable tensor compiler for enabling deep learning on laptops, embedded devices, or other kinds of workstations where the available computing hardware is not well supported or the available software stack contains unpalatable license restrictions.
+PlaidML is an advanced and portable tensor compiler for enabling deep learning on laptops, embedded devices, or other devices where the available computing hardware is not well supported or the available software stack contains unpalatable license restrictions.